ndaman/mechanicsofmaterials/docs/markdown/lecture5.md

 ## elastic behavior

 -   Because the stress-strain curve is a straight line, we can relate stress and strain with a single constant
--   This constant is known as the *modulus of elasticity* or *young’s modulus* `$$ \sigma = E \epsilon $$`
+-   This constant is known as the *modulus of elasticity* or *Young's modulus* `$$ \sigma=E \epsilon $$`

 ----
 ## plastic behavior

--   Yielding occurs when stress increases beyond the “yield stress” or “elastic limit”, this is when plastic deformation occurs, meaning the material will not go back to its original shape
+-   Yielding occurs when stress increases beyond the *yield stress* or *elastic limit*, this is when plastic deformation occurs, meaning the material will not go back to its original shape
 -   Strain hardening is common in many metals, and means as more stress is applied the material becomes more stiff

 ----